Taxation of international executives

 In addition, any individual holding a financial account (e.g. bank account, unit in investment vehicles, custodial account or a certain life insurance contract) with a Luxembourg Financial Institution might be subject as at 30 June each year to automatic exchange of information to the Luxembourg tax authorities which will exchange at a later stage with the authorities in the residence state.
 The information to be exchanged includes financial information such as the account balance or value owned on the financial account and any payments paid or credited to such financial account during the year concerned.

-The taxation depends on the double taxation treaty provisions between Luxembourg and the other contracting country/territory.
+The taxation depends on the double taxation treaty provisions between Luxembourg and the other contracting country/jurisdiction.

 For more information, please see section Economic Employer Approach.